-(a) Review Strongly Disfavored.
+- (a) Review Strongly Disfavored.
 Board review of a ruling by a Hearing Officer while a proceeding is ongoing (an "interlocutory appeal") is strongly disfavored.
-In general, a request for interlocutory review may go before the Board for consideration only if the Hearing Officer, on his or her own motion or by motion of the parties, determines that the issue presented is of such importance to the proceeding that it requires the Board's immediate attention.

-(b) Standards for Review.
-In determining whether to forward a request for interlocutory review to the Board, the Hearing Officer shall consider the following:
+In general, a request for interlocutory review may go before the Board for consideration only if the Hearing Officer, on his or her own motion or by motion of the parties, determines that the issue presented is of such importance to the proceeding that it requires the Board's immediate attention. - (b) Time for Filing.
+A motion by a party for interlocutory review of a ruling of the Hearing Officer shall be filed with the Hearing Officer within 5 days after service of the ruling upon the parties.

-(1) whether the ruling involves a significant question of law or policy about which there is substantial ground for difference of opinion;

-(2) whether an immediate review of the Hearing Officer's ruling by the Board will materially advance the completion of the proceeding; and

-(3) whether denial of immediate review will cause undue harm to a party or the public.

-(c) Time for Filing.
-A motion by a party for interlocutory review of a ruling of the Hearing

-Officer shall be filed with the Hearing Officer within 5 days after service of the ruling upon the parties.
 The motion shall include arguments in support of both interlocutory review and the determination requested to be made by the Board upon review.
-Responses, if any, shall be filed with the Hearing Officer within 3 days after service of the motion.
+Responses, if any, shall be filed with the Hearing Officer within 3 days after service of the motion. - (c) Standards for Review.
+In determining whether to certify and forward a request for interlocutory review to the Board, the Hearing Officer shall consider all of the following: - (1) whether the ruling involves a significant question of law or policy about which there is substantial ground for difference of opinion; - (2) whether an immediate review of the Hearing Officer's ruling by the Board will materially advance the completion of the proceeding; and - (3) whether denial of immediate review will cause undue harm to a party or the public.

-(d) Hearing Officer Action.
-If the conditions set forth in paragraph (b) above are met, the Hearing Officer shall forward a request for interlocutory review to the Board for its immediate consideration.
-Any such submission shall explain the basis on which the Hearing Officer concluded that the standards in paragraph (b) have been met.

-(e) Grant of Interlocutory Review Within Board's Sole Discretion.
-The Board, in its sole discretion, may grant interlocutory review.

-(f) Stay Pending Review.
-Unless otherwise directed by the Board, the stay of any proceedings during the pendency of either a request for interlocutory review or the review itself shall be within the discretion of the Hearing Officer, provided that no stay shall serve to toll the time limits set forth in section 405(d) of the Act.
+- (d) Hearing Officer Action.
+If all the conditions set forth in paragraph (c) above are met, the Hearing Officer shall certify and forward a request for interlocutory review to the Board for its immediate consideration.
+Any such submission shall explain the basis on which the Hearing Officer concluded that the standards in paragraph (c) have been met.
+The decision of the Hearing Office to forward or decline to forward a request for review is not appealable. - (e) Grant of Interlocutory Review Within Board's Sole Discretion.
+Upon the Hearing Officer's certification and decision to forward a request for review, the Board, in its sole discretion, may grant interlocutory review.
+The Board's decision to grant or deny interlocutory review is not appealable. - (f) Stay Pending Review.
+Unless otherwise directed by the Board, the stay of any proceedings during the pendency of either a request for interlocutory review or the review itself shall be within the discretion of the Hearing Officer, provided that no stay shall serve to toll the time limits set forth in section 405(d) of the Act. - (g) Procedures before the Board.
+Upon its decision to grant interlocutory review, the Board shall issue an order setting forth the procedures that will be followed in the conduct of that review. - (h) Review of a Final Decision.

-(g) Denial of Motion not Appealable; Mandamus.
-The grant or denial of a motion for a request for interlocutory review shall not be appealable.
-The Hearing Officer shall promptly bring a denial of such a motion, and the reasons therefor, to the attention of the Board.
-If, upon consideration of the motion and the reason for denial, the Board believes that interlocutory review is warranted, it may grant the review sua sponte.
-In addition, the Board may in its discretion, in extraordinary circumstances, entertain directly from a party a writ of mandamus to review a ruling of a Hearing Officer. (h) Procedures before Board.
-Upon its acceptance of a ruling of the Hearing Officer for interlocutory review, the Board shall issue an order setting forth the procedures that will be followed in the conduct of that review.

-(i) Review of a Final Decision.
 Denial of interlocutory review will not affect a party's right to challenge rulings, which are otherwise appealable, as part of an appeal to the Board under section 8.01 from the Hearing Officer's decision issued under section 7.16 of these rules.

-§7.14 Posthearing Briefs.
+§7.14 Proposed Findings of Fact and Conclusions of Law; Posthearing Briefs.

-(a) May be Filed.
-The Hearing Officer may permit the parties to file posthearing briefs on the factual and the legal issues presented in the case.
+May be Required.
+The Hearing Officer may require the parties to file proposed findings of fact and conclusions of law and/or posthearing briefs on the factual and the legal issues presented in the case.